manuelbohn/mcc/README.md

 The main manuscript file includes all analysis reported in it and can be found at `papers/full_paper/manuscript.Rmd`.

-The same applies to the SI Appendix, which can be found at `papers/full_paper/Supplementary_information.Rmd`.
+The same applies to the supplementary material, which can be found at `papers/full_paper/Supplementary_information.Rmd`.

 Code for cognitive models can be found in `papers/full_paper/models.Rmd`.